sourcegraph/about/handbook/engineering/security.md

 customer private data such as email addresses is never sent (with the exception of emails collected explicitly for sales and support purposes).

+Sourcegraph uses role-based access controls to ensure only customer administrators have access to private configuration data, such as code host and authentication service access tokens.

 On sourcegraph.com, Sourcegraph uses role-based access controls to ensure only administrators have direct access to production compute resources and sensitive configuration data.
 All persistent volumes are encrypted.